Over

 the action must be increased to allow for the softer bass strings

 to swing from equalibrium and not hit the fret.
-This increased saddle
+Increased saddle

 height on the bass side increases the volume of those strings, throwing